 As a solo developer, I don’t have a team to review my code.
 It’s just me, myself, and I. And let’s be honest, I’m terrible at catching my own mistakes.
 I once spent three hours debugging only to realize I typed “fucntion” instead of “function.”
 Three.
 Hours.

-About half the comments are generic fluff, but it’s caught enough real issues to save my bacon multiple times.
-Memory leaks, uninitialized variables, potential security problems - stuff that would’ve bitten me in production.
+About half the automated review comments are generic fluff, but it’s caught enough real issues to save my bacon multiple times.
+Memory leaks, uninitialized variables, potential security problems, stuff that would’ve bitten me in production.

 For beginners especially, this is gold.
 It’s like having a senior developer reviewing your code, minus the judgment and passive-aggressive comments.
 And yes, I have tried GitHub Copilot but it’s not as good and I’m already paying for Claude Code so why add another subscription to my “I’ll cancel this next month” list?